PAYONE-GmbH/plentymarkets-7/meta/documents/user_guide_en.md

 ### Setting up payment methods

-In the following, you select the BS PAYONE payment methods that should be available for your customers in the online store.
+In the following, you select the PAYONE payment methods that should be available for your customers in the online store.
 In addition, you carry out more detailed settings for the selected payment methods.
 Proceed as described below.

 ##### Setting up payment methods: